mcuntz/jams_fortran/README.md

 tested with the GNU gfortran, Intel ifort, NAG nagfor, and PGI pgfortran compilers in various revisions.

+Interoperability with C is assured by the use of the intrinsic module iso\_c\_binding  in mo_kind.
+The use of C functions were tested using the C-header file cfortran.h, for example with the qhull library.
+See the use of cfortran.h in qhull/qhull\_c.c and the corresponding Fortran call in  mo\_qhull.f90.

 The library uses C preprocessor flags to deal with special compiler behaviours, i.e. one has to compile with the -cpp or -fpp compiler flag.
 For example, gfortran (revisions < 5) did not include an